Blocking a road not desirable says SC: Notice to Delhi cops on Shaheen Bagh protests

 New Delhi, Feb 10: The Supreme Court has issued notices to the Delhi Police on a plea to clear the protesters from Shaheen Bagh.
 The matter will be heard next on February 17.
 The court also observed that blocking a road is not desirable.

 The plea was filed to clear the protesters from Shaheen Bagh.
-The petitioner said that as a result of this protest, the public were being put to inconvenience.
+The petitioner said that as a result of this protest, the public was being put to inconvenience.

 The plea also said that various other arterial roads of Delhi have been facing traffic congestion due the protest at Shaheen Bagh.